You are listening to the Sean Hannity Radio Show Podcast.

 We haven't heard from the witnesses in that case.

-Just like the case of Minnesota.
+Just like the case in Minnesota.

 Here's a woman.

-You know, apparently the guy she videotapes her boyfriend having just been shot.
+You know, apparently the guy, she videotapes her boyfriend having just been shot.

 The shooting is not on tape.

-So that's not evidence after the fact, except that she's sitting there as her boyfriend is bleeding to death, and she is live face timing to the entire world on the internet.
+So that's not evidence after the fact, except that she's sitting there as her boyfriend is bleeding to death and she is live FaceTiming to the entire world on the internet.

 Oh, they just shot my boyfriend.